Wall Street Praises Fiserv Inc. (FISV) After Recent Earnings Report

 FISV’s Market Performance

-FISV stocks went down by -0.04% for the week, with a monthly jump of 2.95% and a quarterly performance of 0.03%, while its annual performance rate touched -2.19%.
-The volatility ratio for the week stands at 2.28% while the volatility levels for the past 30 days are set at 2.35% for Fiserv Inc..
-The simple moving average for the period of the last 20 days is -1.22% for FISV stocks with a simple moving average of -2.05% for the last 200 days.
+FISV stocks went down by -5.07% for the week, with a monthly drop of -7.06% and a quarterly performance of -4.03%, while its annual performance rate touched -9.91%.
+The volatility ratio for the week stands at 3.64% while the volatility levels for the past 30 days are set at 2.66% for Fiserv Inc..
+The simple moving average for the period of the last 20 days is -5.43% for FISV stocks with a simple moving average of -6.92% for the last 200 days.

 Analysts’ Opinion of FISV